nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 Some general design considerations for Kubenet

-- Nodes receive an IP address from the Azure subnet (aks-node-subnet).
+1. Nodes receive an IP address from the Azure subnet (aks-node-subnet).
 You can deploy these nodes in an existing or new Azure Virtual Network (VNet).
-- Pods receive an IP address from a POD CIDR which is a logically different address space than the NODE CIDR.
+2. Pods receive an IP address from a POD CIDR which is a logically different address space than the NODE CIDR.
 Direct pod addressing isn't supported for kubenet due to kubenet design.
-- Route tables and user-defined routes are required for using kubenet, which adds complexity to operations.
+3. Route tables and user-defined routes are required for using kubenet, which adds complexity to operations.
-- AKS Uses network address translation (NAT) so that the pods can reach resources on the Azure virtual and on-prem resources.
+4. AKS Uses network address translation (NAT) so that the pods can reach resources on the Azure virtual and on-prem resources.
 The source IP address of the traffic is translated to the node's primary IP address
-- Inbound connectivity using internal or public load Balancer
+5. Inbound connectivity using internal or public load Balancer
-- Use Kubenet when you have limited IP address space on Azure VNet
+6. Use Kubenet when you have limited IP address space on Azure VNet
-- Most of the pod communication is within the cluster.
+7. Most of the pod communication is within the cluster.
-- Azure Network Policy is not supported but calico policies are supported
+8. Azure Network Policy is not supported but calico policies are supported
+9. Note that you may have different IP addresses and interfaces on your environment than the screenshots throughout this series, this is expected.

 ### [IP Address Calculations](https://docs.microsoft.com/en-us/azure/aks/)